langsci/home/pluginDocumentation_home.md

 - tested on OMP version: 1.2.0
 - github link: https://github.com/langsci/home.git
 - community plugin: yes
-- date: 2016/05/11
+- date: 2016/10/06

 Description
 ============

 This plugin replaces the template for the home page in OMP (frontend/pages/index.tpl).
 In index.tpl, it adds a slider that is populated with data from table 'langsci_slider_content'.
 The table can be created and managed with the Plugin "Slider Content Plugin".
-This is the Language Science Press Version whicht includes items and locales specific to Language Science Press.

 Implementation
 ================